Ashish1100/Assignment_Student-Grade-Predictor-using-Linear-Regression/README.md

 ```
 © 2025 Ashish Saha

-This project is a personal initiative intended for educational use only.
+This assignment is a personal initiative intended for educational use only.

 Permission is granted to use, copy, and modify this software for learning and research purposes.
 Commercial use, sale, or monetization of this software or its derivatives is strictly prohibited.